Marking-Time/ToLeet/readme.md

 - Still some problems -  code doesn't trigger untill over 1000.
 This stops it from running when the number is less.
   - Need to remove the 0-9 digits from the toleet code and allow it to be converted in to_roman
 ### Arabic to Roman Complete

+## To Do:
   - Need to fix fours and nines
+  - Need to ensure all numbers in list are processed
+# LOL ....
+This might be right
+### Need to run some tests, but toRoman() seems to be feature complete